For more information on Argentine tango, including recommendations, instructors, music, shoes, history and etiquette, go to our LINKS & CONTACTS page.

 Empathy is easily gained by beginners switching roles: "Wow.
 This is harder than I thought."

-Dancers gain understanding once they get over the initial strangeness of switching - these are
+Dancers gain understanding once they get over the initial strangeness of switching - these

-to feel like!".
-Switching roles is the best way to solve a problem within the dance
+it's supposed to feel like!".
+Switching roles is the best way to solve a

 The third, and most advanced, reason for switching roles is enjoyment.
-Leading is a very different
+Leading is a very

-experience than following and both are beautiful.
+different experience than following and both are beautiful.
 Sometimes the

-music makes us want to lead or to follow, and sometimes we want to see how our partner interprets the music
+music makes us want to lead or to follow, and sometimes we want to see how our partner interprets the

-and our movement through the lens of the other role.
-And on a more practical note, we love it that no matter
+music and our movement through the lens of the other role.
+And on a more practical note, we love

-the balance (if there's a shortage of leaders or followers) by knowing both parts we can always do what we
+it that no matter the balance (if there's a shortage of leaders or followers) by knowing both parts

-came to do - dance!
+we can always do what we came to do - dance!

 Where can I dance Argentine Tango socially in Boston?